zubinchopra/portaldocs/portal-sdk/generated/portalfx-pde-cdn.md

 For the CdnIntegrationBlade to show up in your extension, you may reference it in one of the following ways:

- - You can add it as an item in your resource menu similar to the code below:
+ - You can add it as an item in your resource menu similar to the code blow:
 ```ts
 {
     id: "cdnIntegration",